asifbilal786/ABPasscodeViewController/README.md

 Alternatively, you can directly add all files under the folder Core to your project.

 1. Download the [latest code version](https://github.com/asifbilal786/SimplePhotoPicker/archive/master.zip) or add the repository as a git submodule to your git-tracked project.
-2. Open your Xcode project, then drag and drop `PhotoPicker.swift` directory onto your project.
+2. Open your Xcode project, then drag and drop source directory onto your project.
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.

 ## Usage